Fahimkhan9/Fahimkhan9/README.md

 - 👯 I’m looking to collaborate on MERN/NextJS projects
 - 💬 Ask me about Javascript
-- 📫 How to reach me: fahimalif077@gmail.com or [fahimalifportfolio.netlify.app](https://fahimalifportfolio.netlify.app/)
+- 📫 How to reach me: fahimalif077@gmail.com
 - 😄 Pronouns: he/him